artinarayan/TidyData/codebook.md

-## Codebook - 'Tidydata.csv'
+## Codebook - 'Tidydata.txt'
-The script "run_analysis.R" reads the raw files and transforms to "TidyData.csv" output file.
+The script "run_analysis.R" reads the raw files and transforms to "TidyData.txt" output file.
 Processing steps are follows:

 1. Merge train and test data sets to a single data set
     + Download and read the raw data files